aeberbach/A600KB/README.md

-# A600KB: Mechanical keyboard project for Amiga 600
+# A600KB: Mechanical keyboard Amiga A600

 Like my A1200 project (see my other repos) this is a mechanical keyboard for an Amiga computer.